UPDATED DECEMBER 27, 2022

 Want to glide through the ocean, breathe in the salt air, get up close to herons and pelicans -- all without dipping beyond your ankles?
-Try renting an SUP (Stand-Up Paddleboard), sea kayak or an electric Duffy boat to explore the calm canals of Huntington Beach Harbour.
+Try renting a SUP (Stand-Up Paddleboard), sea kayak, or an electric Duffy boat to explore the calm canals of Huntington Beach Harbour.

-Allen says, “This is the perfect place to try kayaking and SUP-ing.
-The harbor is mellow with very light boat traffic, making it much easier than paddling in busy Newport Harbor.
-The speed limit for boaters is 5 mph, so you don’t have to worry about watching out for jet skis or fast boats kicking up big wakes.
+Huntington Harbour is the perfect place to go kayaking and paddling (or try either for the first time).
+The harbor is mellow with light boat traffic, making it much easier than paddling through busy Newport Harbor.
+The speed limit for boaters is 5 mph, so you don't have to worry about watching out for jet skis or fast boats kicking up big wakes.

 With five islands and some nine miles of canals lined with gorgeous homes and yachts, you’ll have more than plenty of places to explore.
 Paddle out to a couple of sandy coves or parks for a picnic, or even dock at a harbor-side restaurant for lunch.”

 As a novice SUP-er, I have found the boards so stable and the harbor so calm that I’ve never fallen in the water during the dozen or so times I’ve paddled here.
 First-time SUP-ers may be surprised how easy it is.
 To get started, just make sure your board is floating (so the fins aren’t touching the sand) before stepping aboard on your knees in the middle of the board.
 Grasp your paddle on the top of the handle so the scooped side is facing outwards; once you are stabilized, you can stand up and begin paddling.

 I can attest that it’s important to be aware of which way the wind is blowing, and whether the tide is coming in or out, especially in the larger unsheltered waterways.
 If you find yourself moving forward briskly without much effort, you will be faced with a good workout as you paddle straight into the wind or against the tide on your return.
 Mornings are generally much calmer than afternoons.